FactomProject/factom-docs/api/includes/_security-api.md

 Normally, when started, the program creates a new certificate if one is not found.
 The certificates are bound to a set of specific IP addresses.

 Normally it finds the IP address by asking the OS.
-When using cloud services that use a different public IP than the server sees (AWS, Azure) the certificate needs to be told what the external IP address is manually.
-There are two options for this.
+When using cloud services that use a different public IP than the server sees (AWS, Azure) you'll need to manually tell the certificate what the external IP address is.
+There are two options for doing this.

 1 - Edit the config file to show the external IP address instead of localhost for FactomdLocation.